Cblock7/Night-Sky/README.md

 ## Credit

-Our project was made possible by utilization of the API from Open Notify (http://open-notify.org/Open-Notify-API/) and the API from Geocode xyz (https://geocode.xyz/).
+Our project was made possible by utilization of the API from Where ISS At? (https://wheretheiss.at/w/developer) and the API from Geocode xyz (https://geocode.xyz/).
 We also enlisted the Open Street Map (https://www.openstreetmap.org/) to verify user coordinates for the location process.